timKraeuter/rust_bpmn_analyzer/README.md

 [Benchmarks using Bencher🐰](https://bencher.dev/console/projects/rust-bpmn-analyzer/perf)

-# Rust BPMN Analyzer
+# BPMN Analyzer 2.0

-This is a BPMN analyzer, i.e., a **BPMN-specific model checker** written in Rust.
+This is an analyzer for BPMN models, i.e., a **BPMN-specific model checker** written in Rust.
 It can parse BPMN files and analyze them for specific properties.
 The analyzer can detect deadlocks, livelocks, and other properties of BPMN models.

 The Analyzer is structured into four crates:
 - `core`: The core functionality of the analyzer, i.e., analyzing BPMN models **(library)**.
 - `cli`: A CLI application providing BPMN analysis **(binary)**.
-- `webserver`: A webserver providing BPMN analysis as a service **(binary)**.
+- `webserver`: A web server providing BPMN analysis as a service **(binary)**.
-- `wasm`: The WebAssembly crate provides bindings to web-assembly to analyze BPMN models on the client-side in the browser.
+- `wasm`: The WebAssembly crate provides bindings to web assembly to analyze BPMN models on the client-side in the browser.

 # Core